DEV-ALI-ZAR/local-repo/README.md

     ```bash
     git clone <repository-url>
     ```
-2. Make your changes and commit:
+2. Create and switch to a new branch:
     ```bash
+    git checkout -b your-feature-branch
+    ```
+3. Make your changes and commit:
+    ```bash
     git add .
     git commit -m "Your message"
     ```
-3. Push or pull as needed.
+4. Merge branches or push/pull as needed.

 ## License